 I don’t know why I read fashion magazines.
 They are created and designed to make you feel bad.
 I remember reading a blog post about a magazine that airbrushed Heidi Klum’s face.
-The bloggers were incredulous, questioning who could possibly think that Heidi Klum wasn’t pretty enough, that one could improve on Heidi Klum’s face.
-No one can ever match the ideal because what’s portrayed is impossible, unreal.
+The bloggers were incredulous, questioning who could possibly think that one could improve on Heidi Klum’s face.
+It just goes to show that no one can ever match the ideal because what’s portrayed is impossible, unreal.

 It reminds me a little of reading personal finance blogs.
 Sometimes I need a break from them because I just feel poor by comparison.
 And it’s mind-boggling because I’m not reading stories from the rich and famous.
+Also, I’m not low- or even mid-income.
 Someone like me should probably feel “rich enough” because 1) I have made six figures for the past five years; 2) I have no debt; 3) I have no dependents and live a simple lifestyle; and 4) I don’t live in NYC or SF.
-There are no secrets to my financial situation.

 But every other personal finance article seems to be about someone younger than me, making a quarter of my salary going to fancy travel and dining destinations with their designer purses and saving, what seems like, 100% of their salary.
 How do they do it?
 Why won’t they tell me their secrets?

 I’m sure it’s good marketing if they don’t tell me.
 It’ll make it seem like they have some secret money tree that I’ll get the seeds to if I keep reading their blog.
 But it always turns out that there’s some “airbrushing” involved.
 There’s something true in their lives that isn’t true for me.
 It could be a hidden advantage or just different priorities.
 I just have to tell myself this mantra to make myself feel better: personal finance always makes mathematical sense.